 The Concept of Educational Management

-Management represents the method of achieving organisational targets that raises productivity through the workplace personnel.
+Management represents the method of achieving organisational targets that raise productivity through the workplace personnel.
 The school applies management principles, including planning and organisation and direction and control, which help direct staff operations during resource utilisation for objective achievement.
 Okafor (2016) explains that management involves planning and organising organisational resources, including material as well as financial and human resources, to reach organisational objectives.
 The social practice of management identifies sustainable human and material resources through formal and informal means in specific social systems.
 A study by Aliyu (2003) established that management amounts to the ability to finish work tasks through working people.
 Educational management achieves organisational targets by developing human resources effectively and efficiently at a minimum expense in educational institutions.
 Management implementation requires educators to use planning and organising along with directing and coordinating methods and budgeting and motivating practices (Nwankwo, 1982).
 This situation shows how dynamic educational administrators need to apply different management elements to carry out their objectives and produce competent educators in their educational systems.
 Educational management describes the group of people who execute systematic execution of planned operations to deliver effective guidance toward achieving organisational targets efficiently.

 The College of Education depends on physical and intangible non-living assets and living organisms to succeed.
 School administrators and managers should correctly administer educational resources available in colleges of education systems.
 School objectives achieve their targets through any action or program that delivers materials or equipment, as well as individual and program support efforts for teaching and learning processes.
 The systematic learning development of children in classrooms requires an educated professional with classroom administration responsibilities to facilitate the educational process, according to Oriahi (2006).
 The achievement of academic targets at educational institutions becomes impossible when not employing specific methods to secure their success, according to Usman (2016).
 Education functions as the main driver for educational progress, alongside social advancement and political longevity, together with national growth and development in every society.
 The development of a nation depends on educational investments to promote both economic growth and national progress (Amadi & Ezeugo, 2019).
 Officials running educational institutions, joined by education sector stakeholders, must develop effective management strategies for educational resources to enhance student achievement.
 Constructing college infrastructure starts with the systematic building of classrooms and staff rooms and the installation of recreational features, which may include a football field.
 The operation includes multiple steps such as asset distribution for students, candidate screening through interviews for talent assessments and staff recruitment of qualified personnel, together with other educational elements.